battlemesh/battlemesh-test-docs/v8/lessons-learned.rst

 Choosing to compile the firmware using openwrt trunk in the first days of the event was a mistake which delayed the testing phase.

-Not stating clearly which protocols are going to participate in the battle.
+Not stating clearly which protocols were going to participate in the battle caused misunderstandings and discussions which could have been avoided with more preparation.

 **Possible solutions**: